franco-on-git/Scripts-and-Commands/PoSH-TEMPLATES/PoSh-PopUp-Select-Window.md

 > [!NOTE]
-> - Template that uses a popup box to select a file or folder.
+> - Function to popup a box to select a file or folder.
 > - Reference the "Get-File" function name as as source of the target.

 ## Copy Code: